spookyQubit/dynetAttentionSumReader/Readme.md

 * Although Dynet's auto-batching is good, as Dynet's document suggests, it would help to explicitly use batching to further speed up training.

 ## Result
 As each sample has 10 candidates to choose from, a model which chooses the answer at random will acheive atleast 10% accuracy.
 We achieved **59.29%** test accuracy on the CBT-NE dataset, indicating the model has learnt something as it is definitely doing better than the base line of 10% (yay)!
 A reason for the accuracy to be lesser than **68.6%**, as reported in the original paper, can be because we used a smaller model having lesser model capacity.
-In the current implementation, the GRU hidden layer and the embedding dimention each had as size of 128, whereas in the original paper, the best accuracy is reported with a size of 384.
+In the current implementation, the GRU hidden layer and the embedding dimention each had a size of 128, whereas in the original paper, the best accuracy is reported with a size of 384.
 We used a smaller model to help speedup training.

 ## Parameters
 The above accuracy was acheived using the following parameters: